Harry Hoffman (painter)

-Harry Leslie Hoffman (1871–1964) was an American Impressionist painter best known for his brightly colored paintings of underwater marine life.
+Harry Leslie Hoffman (1871–1964) was an American Impressionist painter most notable for his brightly colored paintings of underwater marine life.

 Life

 Harry Leslie Morris Hoffman was born in Cressona, Pennsylvania.
 He attended the Yale University School of Art (1893–97), studying with John Ferguson Weir.
 He was also a champion gymnast during his college years.
 He then moved to New York, where he continued his training at the Art Students' League with Frank DuMond.
 He also spent time in Paris studying at the Académie Julian.

 In the summer of 1902, Hoffman went to Old Lyme, Connecticut, to study at the Lyme Summer School of Art.
 Old Lyme was then a center of American Impressionism and known for its art colony.
 Three years later, Hoffman settled in Old Lyme, which remained his home until his death.
 He later helped to save Florence Griswold's house, which was a nucleus of the art colony, so that it could be converted into the Florence Griswold Museum.

 In 1910, he married fellow artist Beatrice Pope; they had one child.

 Hoffman often left New England in the winters, spending time in Georgia (1914, 1915) and the Bahamas (1916).
 In the early 1920s, he served as staff artist to the naturalist William Beebe on expeditions to the Galapagos Islands (1923), British Guiana, and Bermuda.

 Hoffman died at 92, the longest-lived of the Old Lyme colony of Impressionists.